 After all, not everyone in your network knows you.

-What you might think is a satirical pun and just “classic [insert your name] humour” might not translate well when the reader has never spoken with you.
+What you might think is a satirical pun and just “classic [insert your name] humour” may not translate well when the reader has never spoken with you.

-Plus, it keeps things engaging and just that little bit nicer to look at 😍
+Plus, emojis keep things engaging and just that little bit nicer to look at 😍

 You don’t have to go crazy (when it’s too much, you’ll know), but there are few things that make people scroll past you faster than a big block of boring black and white text.

 Lastly then, you need to encourage comments.

 The most simple and effective way of doing this is by finishing with a question.